|BFRO Home||Reports Database||New Report Additions||FAQs|

-* An Avid hunter and fisherman with a love for hiking and camping.
+* A hunter and fisherman with a love for hiking and camping.

-* His family has lived in the Mountains of WNC since the mid 1800's and he has a vast knowledge of this area and the Great Smoky National Park.
+* His family has lived in the Mountains of WNC since late 1700's and he has a vast knowledge of this area and the Great Smoky National Park.

 After finding things in my hunting areas that were out of the norm and that could not be explained, I began my search for answers.